-II) The patient agrees to attend any scheduled follow up appointments after surgery as requested and to reasonably comply with the professional advice provided by the Consultant or other specialist clinical staff, and acknowledges that Elanic cannot be held responsible for any consequences of the patient failing to comply with the advice given.
+II) The patient agrees to attend any scheduled follow up appointments after surgery as requested and to reasonably comply with the professional advice provided by the Consultant or other specialists clinical staff and acknowledges that Elanic cannot be held responsible for any consequences of the patient failing to comply with the advice given.

 I) Any complaint or claim arising out of such advice, diagnosis, surgery or other treatment provided by the consultant should be addressed in the first instance to the consultant, but Elanic will undertake to pass such a complaint on to the consultant if the patient prefers.

 II) If a patient has a complaint regarding an aspect of their treatment whilst at Elanic, the patient should contact the Clinic Manager at Elanic in the first instance, who will be able to advise of the actions to take, as per Elanic’s complaint procedure.